 - SYSTEM: M6 system services record to this log. - SECURITY_ACTIVITY: (Domain Server only) Security Service records information on security action.
 Log is created only when "Service Activity" is set to true (on).
-DOMAIN_SERVER_SECURITY service. - ACTION_ACTIVITY: Contains failed/audited user actions. - UNNAMED: Should always be empty.
-This log is maintained when an event is written to a nonexistent log.
-Any events recorded into this log indicate an internal error and should be reported to Nastel technical support.
+DOMAIN SERVER SECURITY service. - ACTION ACTIVITY: Contains failed/audited user actions.

+• UNNAMED: Should always be empty.
+This log is maintained when an event is written to a non-existent log.
+Any events recorded into this log indicate an internal error and should be reported to meshIQ technical support.